 Carbon dioxide pollution is the leading contributor to human-induced climate change.
 By focusing on avoiding, reducing and offsetting carbon emissions, every business can take tangible, achievable steps to reduce their carbon footprint.

-1. Avoid your emissions
+1. Avoid your business emissions

 Your first step is measuring your carbon footprint.
 There are some key differences between being carbon neutral and ‘carbon neutral certified’, and while Greenfleet can help with both, a simple estimate of emissions from your business operations is a great starting point for smaller businesses.